Add complete, 24/7 vet care

 Bringing a puppy home is a big change for both you your new puppy!
 As your puppy settles into a new environment, it’s normal for them to show some signs of anxiety.
 Meeting new people and other pets, discovering new smells, and getting used to a whole new routine can be a bit overwhelming.
 While puppies quickly learn that companionship with their favorite humans is very rewarding, this can make it even harder when you’ve got to spend time apart.

-According to PetMD, anxiety is prevalent in breeds including but not limited to German and Australian shepherds, Labrador Retrievers, Vizslas, Border Collies, and Shorthair Pointers, as well as smaller breeds like Cocker Spaniels, Bichon Frises, King Charles Spaniels, Greyhounds, Havanese, and many toy breeds.
+Anxiety is prevalent in breeds including but not limited to German and Australian shepherds, Labrador Retrievers, Vizslas, Border Collies, and Shorthair Pointers, as well as smaller breeds like Cocker Spaniels, Bichon Frises, King Charles Spaniels, Greyhounds, Havanese, and many toy breeds.
 Smaller breeds also tend to show anxious behavior pretty early on.

 Disinterest in food (as opposed to usual interest)